 Darren Gilbert is a 5th Degree Black Belt in Isshin-ryu Karate and a second-generation student of the late Sensei, Sherman Harrill.
 He runs a karate class in Knoxville, Tennessee, attends several seminars a year and works out with friends and fellow martial artists.
 He began his Isshin-ryu training with Sensei Allen Wheeler in 1983.
 His last formal instructor was the late Sensei Sherman Harrill from Carson, Iowa, who sadly passed away in November of 2002..

 Other major influences have been John Kerker, Eddie Satterfield, AJ Advincula, Louis Grinnell, Rick Moneymaker, Joe Lewis, and Remy Presas.
 Darren also studied Tae Kwon Do while stationed at Camp Casey in South Korea from December of 1981 to December of 1982 as well as Uechi-Ryu in North Adams, Massachusetts, while in high school.

 Sensei Gilbert likes to focus on what he calls “classical karate” with an emphasis on building a solid understanding of the basics, understanding the kata, and the application of kata techniques in personal defense.

-Many seem to forget that kata was the primary mechanism used to train in and pass on the highly effective combat methods of the best karate practitioners of old.
+Many seem to forget that kata was the primary mechanism used to train and pass on the highly effective combat methods of the best karate practitioners of old.
 If a technique didn’t work, it never made it into a kata.
 The two main training mechanisms of classical karate are kata and makiwara.